| Office of State Procurement

 What is the Small Business Procurement Program?

-In early 1990, the Minnesota legislature passed a bill which authorized the Administration Department, Materials Management Division, to operate a program for Targeted Group (TG) and Economically Disadvantaged (ED) small businesses.
+In early 1990, the Minnesota legislature passed a bill which authorized the Administration Department, Office of State Procurement, to operate a program for Targeted Group (TG) and Economically Disadvantaged (ED) small businesses.
 The program has been effect since July 1, 1990.
 More recently, Veteran-Owned small businesses have been added to the Small Business Procurement Program.

 Certified Targeted Group, Economically Disadvantaged and Veteran-Owned small businesses may be eligible for up to 6% preference in selling their products or services to the state in accordance with the Commissioner's designation of eligible businesses.
 In addition, certified Targeted Group, Economically Disadvantaged and Veteran-Owned small businesses may be eligible for subcontracting opportunities on contracts for professional and technical services and construction.

 What is considered a small business?

 OSP has adopted Code of Federal Regulations, title 49, section 26.65, which sets variable size standards by industry in order to determine what is a small business.
-In setting the size standards, we look at nationally published data on businesses in each industry to determine the size of businesses that dominate that particular market.
-Using this approach, we have set a size limit that for some industries is $1 million in annual gross sales, for other industries the limit may be as high as $10 million or more in annual gross sales.
+Using this approach, we have a size limit that for some industries is $1 million in annual gross sales, for other industries the limit may be as high as $23.98 million in annual gross sales.
 Size standards by the North American Industry Classification System (NAICS) code are published on this website at www.mmd.admin.state.mn.us/sicsize.asp.